PX4/PX4-Devguide/en/middleware/uorb.md

 To add a new topic, you need to create a new `.msg` file in the `msg/` directory and add the file name to the `msg/CMakeLists.txt` list.
-From this, there will automatically be C/C++ code generated.
+From this, the needed C/C++ code is automatically generated.

 Have a look at the existing `msg` files for supported types.
 A message can also be used nested in other messages.

 To each generated C/C++ struct, a field `uint64_t timestamp` will be added.
 This is used for the logger, so make sure to fill it in when publishing the message.

 To use the topic in the code, include the header:

 ```
 #include <uORB/topics/topic_name.h>
 ```

 By adding a line like the following in the `.msg` file, a single message definition can be used for multiple independent topic instances:

 ```
 # TOPICS mission offboard_mission onboard_mission
 ```

 Then in the code, use them as topic id: `ORB_ID(offboard_mission)`.